Polyaspartic vs. Epoxy Floor Coating: Why We Stopped Using Epoxy

 But Is Polyaspartic Better Than Epoxy?

 We are often asked, "Is polyaspartic better than epoxy?"
 The answer is an absolute 'yes."
 Think of it like TVs.
 Epoxy is that old, heavy tube TV from the '90s.
-It worked, but it was bulky, inefficient, and faded.
+It worked, but it was bulky, inefficient, and prone to fading.
 Polyaspartic is the new 4K flat screen.
 It's brighter, clearer, lasts longer, and is better in every single way.
 It's just modern technology.

 What About Polyurea?